haxolotl18/NIH-Internship/README.md

 # Please download any required files either in Tabula Muris or Tabula Sapiens.

 ###Below is an account of my workweeks with the NIH.
+It is identical to the InternshipSummary.docx file in this repository.

 Late May – June 2nd
 •	Complete several accredited R courses on Dataquest